oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

     -   *frontend/webadmin/modules/webadmin/src/main/resources/org/ovirt/engine/ui/frontend/VdsmErrors.properties*
     -   *frontend/webadmin/modules/userportal/src/main/resources/org/ovirt/engine/ui/frontend/VdsmErrors.properties*

-Key must be equal to the key that was added to backend file, the message may be different.
+The key must be the same as the key that was added to backend file, the message may be different.

 ### UI Resource

-While backend manages its resource files as properties files only, the UI module requires the key to be added as a java interface as well:
+While backend manages it's resource files as properties files only, the UI module requires that the key will also be added to a java interface as well:

-*   An interface signature must be added to *frontend/webadmin/modules/webadmin/src/main/resources/org/ovirt/engine/ui/frontend/AppErrors.java* (or VdsmErrors.java), the method signature must be equal to the message key with '();' postfix and

-return a string, here's an example:
+*   An interface signature must be added to *frontend/webadmin/modules/webadmin/src/main/resources/org/ovirt/engine/ui/frontend/AppErrors.java* (or VdsmErrors.java), the method signature must consist of the message key with '();' suffix a return type of type String, here's an example:

-For message key
+For a message key:

       VM_NAME_CANNOT_BE_EMPTY

-the method signature in **AppErrors.java** will be
+the method signature in **AppErrors.java** will be:

       String VM_NAME_CANNOT_BE_EMPTY();